 You can edit a wide assortment of any KB3 program's parameters.
 You can also create your own KB3 programs, though you must start with an existing KB3 program to do this.
 A regular Forte SE program cannot be turned into a KB3 program.
-If you're not sure whether the current program is a KB3 program, check the KB3 button (located above the right most slider).
+If you're not sure whether the current program is a KB3 program, check the KB3 LED (located to the left of the display).
 If the blue LED is on, then the current program is a KB3 program.